umang-sinha/landingpage/README.md

 # Futuristic Landing Page

-A futuristic landing page design for websites
+A futuristic landing page design for websites built using HTML, CSS and JavaScript

 The project is published here : https://umang-sinha.github.io/landingpage/